 - 1. If you hear/see an alarm, don't investigate.
 Leave your room and close the door. - 2.
 If you see a fire or encounter a significant smoke condition, pull the nearest fire alarm box. - 3.
 Once the fire alarm has sounded, the Residence Director (RD) and Resident Assistant (RA) will ensure all residents are evacuating the building, and if possible, closing all doors and windows while exiting.
 Take your keys with you. - 4.
 Assist any individuals requiring help in evacuating the building. - 5.
 Once a fire alarm has sounded, the building will be evacuated following standard evacuation procedures.
 All residents should report to the designated assembly area. - 6.
 DON'T PANIC, EXIT CALMLY. - 7.
 DO NOT USE THE ELEVATORS. - 8.
 DO NOT RETURN to the building until instructed to do so by the Campus Safety Department. - 9.
-If you are a person with a disability who cannot use the stairs to exit the building, go to the nearest Exit marked stairwell.
-Call the Department of Campus Safety (914-674-9999) and inform them of your building, location, and floor.
+If you are a person with a disability who cannot exit the building, go to the nearest Exit marked stairwell.
+Call Campus Safety (914-674-9999).
+Advise of your, location.
 If you cannot exit to a stairwell, stay in place, close the door, and inform Campus Safety of your location.
-Campus Safety will conduct a sweep, and either assist you out of the building or advise the Fire Department of your location for extraction. - 10.
-IF YOU CANNOT EXIT (because of fire or smoke in the corridor, or any other condition): - Remain Calm and close the door. - If you become trapped in a building during a fire and a window is accessible, place an article of clothing (shirt, coat, etc.) outside of the window as a marker for rescue crews. - If there is no window, stay near the floor where the air is cleaner and less toxic.
+Campus Safety will conduct a sweep, and either assist you out of the building or advise the Fire Department.

+10. IF YOU CANNOT EXIT (because of fire or smoke in the corridor, or any other condition):

+- Remain Calm and close the door. - If you become trapped in a building during a fire and a window is accessible, place an article of clothing (shirt, coat, etc.) outside of the window as a marker for rescue crews. - If there is no window, stay near the floor where the air is cleaner and less toxic. - If smoke comes in under the door, stuff the opening with articles of clothing, bedding, etc. - Open the window slightly at the top and bottom but close the window if smoke comes in.

-- If smoke comes in under the door, stuff the opening with articles of clothing, bedding, etc. - Open the window slightly at the top and bottom but close the window if smoke comes in. - Do not break the windows. - Shout at intervals to alert emergency crews of your location.
+- Do not break the windows. - Shout at intervals to alert emergency crews of your location.